Lumbee: Cheraw descent

-Indian agent McPherson theorized that they may be related to the defunct Cheraw, a band of Siouan-speaking Indians that had been reduced by war and disease to 50 or 60 individuals by 1768.
+Indian agent McPherson theorized that they may be related to the defunct Cheraw, who had been reduced by war and disease to 50 or 60 individuals already living among the Catawba by 1768.

 The 1915 McPherson Report said in reference to the Cheraw (quoting the Handbook of American Indians, 1906):

 Their numbers in 1715, according to Rivers, was 510, but this estimate probably included the Keyauwee.
 Being still subject to attack by the Iroquois, they finally—between 1726 and 1739—became incorporated with the Catawba ...
 They are mentioned as with the Catawba but speaking their own distinct dialect as late as 1743 (Adair).
 The last notice of them in 1768, when their remnant, reduced by war and disease to 50 or 60, were still living with the Catawba.

 The Catawba are a federally recognized tribe.
 The McPherson Report does not explain how or when the remaining four or five dozen Cheraw identified in 1768 separated from the Catawba and became the ancestors of the Lumbee.